Is Kratom Legal in Arizona?

 But what does kratom regulation actually mean?

-Kratom Regulation in Arizona
+Why Enact Kratom Regulation in Arizona?

 For starters, it is important to define what “kratom regulation” actually entails.

 Without oversight, vendors may opt to cut corners in search of profit.
-This can include the addition of potentially harmful substances to the kratom product, or even the marketing of non-Mitrgyna speciosa products as kratom itself in extreme cases.
+This can include the addition of potentially harmful substances to the kratom product, or even the marketing of non-Mitragyna speciosa products as kratom itself in extreme cases.

-• Requiring special labeling and packaging instructions
+• Requiring special instructions and information on labeling and packaging

 • Setting forth clear processing and storage requirements